vishneshjr/bio-inspired-networks/README.md

 # Idea

 There are two approaches I have in mind to explore this research question.
-The first is a top-down approach where I am first going to start with a simple 3-layer working MLP that has good performance in classification on the MNIST dataset (Implementation similar to [this DL intro book](http://neuralnetworksanddeeplearning.com)).
+The first is a top-down approach where I am first going to start with a simple 3-layer MLP that has good performance on the MNIST dataset (Implementation similar to the one in [this simple book](http://neuralnetworksanddeeplearning.com)).
 Then I want to modify existing connections and feedback signals to mimic more biologically feasible methods and see if I can do so while maintaining good performance.
 My initial intuitions are to try ideas mentioned in [these](https://www.pnas.org/doi/10.1073/pnas.1912804117) [papers.](https://www.nature.com/articles/s41583-020-0277-3)
 The second approach is a bottom-up approach where I begin with implementations of networks resembling biological neurons like [this](https://www.sciencedirect.com/science/article/pii/S0896627321005018?via%3Dihub) and adapt it to have good performance on some learning task.

 # Notes